 MPA graduates are leaders.
 They lead their communities and organizations on the basis of advanced skills with a dedication to democratic values and public service.
 In today's global society, such leadership takes many forms and occurs in a variety of settings.
-The mission of the graduate program in public administration is to develop both the general knowledge and specific abilities needed for leadership in a fast changing world.
-The curriculum is designed to prepare students to act ethically and effectively in public management, state & local government, and to transcend traditional boundaries in the pursuit of prosperous, safe, and healthy communities.
+The mission of the MPA program is to provide

 The M.P.A. degree consists of a minimum of 37 credit hours.
 For pre-service students, 3 credits will be internship credits.
 For this purpose pre-service is defined as a student having no prior service experience in the public sector prior to being admitted into the program.

 Want to find out

 information regarding the differences between the Master of Public

 Administration degree and the MSA program?
 Visit the MSA program website or contact an

 Links to MPA Student Resources: